 Deborah King McEwan

-Denise J. Dowdie is pursuing a doctoral degree in Exceptional Student Education (ESE) at Florida Atlantic University.
-Her research interests include health care, dietary selection, moral and social development, functional skills for individuals with intellectual disabilities and autism, and disproportionate representation of culturally and linguistically diverse learners in special education.
+Denise J. Dowdie pursued a doctoral degree in Exceptional Student Education (ESE) at Florida Atlantic University.
+She served as a Holmes Scholar for two years and actively participated in monthly meetings and conferences.
+Her research interests included health care, dietary selection, moral and social development, functional skills for individuals with intellectual disabilities and autism, and disproportionate representation of culturally and linguistically diverse learners in special education.
 She earned a Master of Arts in Education with a focus in special education from Western Carolina University, North Carolina.
 Her Bachelor in Education degree was conferred by The University of the West Indies (UWI) in Mona, Jamaica.
 Denise works as an ESE Specialist at Margate middle school in Broward County, Florida.
-She is eager to improve her scholarship by producing scholarly writing and research for professional publications, collaborating with colleagues and leaders in the field, and making presentations at conferences.
-She is also interested in deepening her academic understanding by integrating service and learning as a peer reviewer for different journals and conferences.
-Denise is a recipient of the 2018-2019 Provost Fellowship.
+She was eager to improve her scholarship by producing scholarly writing and research for professional publications, collaborating with colleagues and leaders in the field, and making presentations at conferences.
+She was also interested in deepening her academic understanding by integrating service and learning as a peer reviewer for different journals and conferences.
+Denise was a recipient of the 2018-2019 Provost Fellowship.